seanbreckenridge/calories-scripts/README.md

 ### calswap

-Swaps the current calories database (by updating your `$GOBIN/.caloriesconf` file) to another database
+Swaps the current calories database (by updating your `$GOBIN/.caloriesconf` file) to another database.
+If the path doesn't exist, it copies the currently active database, along with all the data

 ### calmerge